 How long is the Rainbow Mountain hike?

-To get to Rainbow Mountain, you must drive from Cusco for about 3 hours to get to the trailhead.
-The Hiking is about 6 km long to the Top of Rainbow Mountain and enters the Red valley and similar to come back to the trailhead.
-The total hiking hours is about 3.5 hours round trip.
+To get to Rainbow Mountain, you must drive from Cusco for about 3 hours to the trailhead.
+The Hike is about 6 km long to the Top of Rainbow Mountain, through the Red Valley, and back to the trailhead.
+The total hiking time is about 3.5 hours round trip.

 What is the weather like on the Inca Trail and Rainbow Mountain?

-The Cusco region is located in the Andes Mountains of Peru, so the weather can be quite variable.
+The Cusco region is located in the Andes Mountains of Peru so that the weather can be quite variable.

 The Rainbow mountain is high in the Andes of Ausangate, and its peak reaches an impressive elevation of 5,200 meters (17,060 feet).
 The mountain is covered in various colors, so it is called Rainbow Mountain.
 The weather on Rainbow Mountain can be unpredictable.
 The temperature can vary depending on the time of year and the elevation.
 In general, the temperature is cool at higher elevations and warm at lower elevations.
 The best time to visit Rainbow Mountain is during the dry season, which runs from April to October.
 During this time, there is less chance of rain and snow.